retentioneering/retentioneering-tools/docs/source/datasets/e-wallet.rst

 How to use
 ----------

-The dataset is available as a CSV-file following this `link<https://drive.google.com/file/d/11fBfp7-SEPKJ7hNihfk5nF3ilN4Wfu2w/view?usp=sharing>`_.
+The dataset is available as a CSV-file following this `link <https://drive.google.com/file/d/11fBfp7-SEPKJ7hNihfk5nF3ilN4Wfu2w/view?usp=sharing>`_.

 Dataset description
 -------------------

 The dataset contains the list of the web-site pages visited by a user.
-The data includes 338,828 unique users and covers user activity between 2021-01-01 and 2021-07-04.
-The user trajectory averages about 7.5 events and has a duration of about 2 days and 21 hours on average.
 Each record has the following fields:

 — ``user_id``: the unique user identifier;